ajmalyusuf/cluster-tools/remote_commands/README.md

 Similarly, the [hosts_from_etc_hosts_file.py](https://github.com/ajmalyusuf/cluster-tools/blob/master/remote_commands/hosts_from_etc_hosts_file.py) script reads the **/etc/hosts** file and gets the list of cluster hostnames; then replaces that info in the **variables** section and runs the [remote.py](https://github.com/ajmalyusuf/cluster-tools/blob/master/remote_commands/remote.py) program.

-### 2.2. **main** section
+### 2.2. "**main**" section

 This is the point of entry of the actions.
 This section defines a list of action names, which are defined in the config files.
-The program will run the actions in the provided order.
+The program will run the actions in the given order.

 ```
 "main" : [